 Managing heart failure @home

-Managing heart failure @home is an approach that aims to support people to better manage their heart failure condition and keep well at home.
+Managing heart failure @home (MHF @home) is an approach that aims to support people to manage their heart failure condition and keep well at home.

 Living with heart failure is becoming increasingly common.
-In the United Kingdom, heart failure affects approximately 920,000 people with 200,000 new cases annually, and these numbers are increasing due to an ageing population and improved survival rates after a heart attack.
+In the UK, heart failure affects approximately 920,000 people with 200,000 new cases annually, and these numbers are increasing due to an ageing population and improved survival rates after a heart attack.
+It is now estimated that diagnosed cases are predicted to nearly double by 2040.

-To help keep vulnerable people safe and routine services going during the early stages of the COVID-19 pandemic, the NHS accelerated the shift to remote forms of care.
-Remote monitoring, when clinically appropriate and right for the individual, has changed how people with heart failure receive care, allowing people to stay at home while continuing to be supported safely.
-This, coupled with increasing supported self-management so people can better understand signs and symptoms of deterioration and seek earlier intervention, can make a significant contribution to keeping people living well at home, avoiding unnecessary hospital admissions.
+Remote monitoring, when clinically appropriate and right for the individual, has changed how people with heart failure receive care, allowing people to stay at home while safely continuing to be supported.
+Enabling supported self-management to understand signs and symptoms and seek early intervention when recognising deterioration is significant to keeping people living well at home, while avoiding unnecessary hospital admissions.

-Five demonstrator sites were supported from March to September 2021 to develop and test approaches using remote monitoring and education, to better support people with heart failure in the community.
+Phase 1 – From March to September 2021, 5 demonstrator sites were supported to develop and test approaches using remote monitoring and education to better support people with heart failure in the community.

-The evidence from the five demonstrator sites has been consolidated along with interviews with key stakeholders and desk research to support the case for change for a new model of care, harnessing three core elements: personalised care, remote monitoring and integrated care.
+Phase 2 – The evidence from the 5 demonstrator sites was consolidated along with interviews with key stakeholders and desk research to support the case for change for a new model of care, harnessing 3 core elements: personalised care, remote monitoring and integrated care.

-- Integrated care includes using multi-disciplinary teams and improve coordination between primary, community and secondary care.
+- Integrated care – includes using multi-disciplinary teams and new ways of working to integrate services and improve coordination between primary, community and secondary care.
 Integrated care allows for systems and processes to identify patients with heart failure earlier, stratifying them so that those most at risk of deterioration or hospital admission can be supported to manage their heart failure at home.

-NHS England has selected ten early adopter and accelerator sites to implement the managing heart failure @home approach into their heart failure service from November 2022.
-Each organisation has received funding for six months to support project set up and upskilling staff.
-The outcomes and learning will be shared nationally to support wider implementation.
+Phase 3 – NHS England selected 10 early adopter and accelerator sites to implement the MHF @home approach into their heart failure service from November 2022 to May 2023.
+Each organisation received funding for 6 months to support project set up and upskilling staff.

 - East and North Hertfordshire Health and Care Partnership